jackeichen/pydiskcmd/README.md

 The user(need root) can enable systemd service(pydiskhealthd.service), which make pydiskhealthd running as a backend service and start-up service.
 Enable and start it by:

-    $ pydiskutils --enable=auto_startup
+    `$ pydiskutils --enable=auto_startup `

-After that, the linux user can manage the pydiskhealthd with command "systemctl".
+After that, the linux user can manage the pydiskhealthd with task name "pydiskhealthd".

+Linux:

-    $ systemctl status pydiskhealthd.service
+    `$ systemctl status pydiskhealthd.service`

+Or Windows:

+    `> schtasks /Query /TN pydiskhealthd `

 Advanced Usage